JCMexplains/writing-for-success-2023/textbook.md

 citation.
 Page numbers are necessary only when content has been directly quoted, not when it has been summarized or paraphrased.

-Within a paragraph, this information may appear as part of your introduction to the material or as a parenthetical citation at the end of a sentence.
-Read the examples that follow.
-For more information about in-text citations for other source types, see **Chapter 13**.

-### Summary
+Within a paragraph, this information may appear inside your sentence:

 > Leibowitz (2008) found that low-carbohydrate diets often helped subjects with Type II diabetes maintain a healthy weight and control blood-sugar levels.

-The introduction to the source material includes the author's name followed by the year of publication in parentheses.

-### Summary
+Or it may appear at the end of your sentence:

 > Low-carbohydrate diets often help subjects with Type II diabetes maintain a healthy weight and control blood-sugar levels (Leibowitz, 2008).

-The parenthetical citation at the end of the sentence includes the author's name, a comma, and the year the source was published.
-The period at the end of the sentence comes after the parentheses.
+Both of these are in-text citations.
+APA style calls the first kind a *narrative citation* and the second kind a *parenthetical citation*.
+MLA style calls both just *in-text citations*.

+For more information on APA and MLA styles, see **Chapter 13**.

 ### Creating A List Of Sources

-Each of the sources you cite in the body text will appear in a bibliography (a "book list") at the end of your paper.
+Each and every source you cite in the body will appear in a bibliography (a "book list") at the end of your paper.

-In-text citations
-give only basic information about the source.
-Your bibliography will give more information---enough for your reader to find each source.
+In-text citations give only basic information---the author and the date or page number.
+A bibliography gives more information---enough for your reader to find each source.

 The two styles we will discuss later in this book are *APA (American Psychological Association) style* and *MLA (Modern Language Association) style*.
 In APA style your bibliography gets called *References*.
 In MLA style, it gets called *Works Cited*.
 See **Chapter 13** for more information.

-In general, you
-will include the following information:
+In general, an entry in a bibliography will include this information:

-- The author's last name followed by his or her first (and sometimes middle) initial
+- The author's last name followed by his or her first name (MLA) or first initial (APA)
 - The year the source was published
 - The source title
 - For articles in periodicals, the full name of the periodical, along with the volume and issue number and the pages where the article appeared

-Additional information may be included for different types of sources, such as online sources.
 For a detailed guide to APA or MLA citations, see **Chapter 13**.

 A sample reference list is provided with the final draft of Jorge's paper